 Govt advises Imran Khan to address Lahore rally 'virtually amid security concerns'

-Lahore Additional Deputy Commissioner on Wednesday has written to the PTI leadership, advising that the former prime minister Imran Khan address the party's upcoming Lahore rally virtually due to "security concerns".
+Lahore Additional Deputy Commissioner on Wednesday wrote to the PTI leadership, advising that the former prime minister Imran Khan address the party's upcoming Lahore rally virtually due to "security concerns".

 The warning from Lahore Additional Deputy Commissioner also comes days after the PTI chairman said that he was facing life threats.